shivanijaiswal10/Api_Project/README.md

 - [License](#license)

 ## Introduction
-This project demonstrates API testing using **Rest Assured** and **Cypress** for automating and validating API requests.
+This project demonstrates API testing using **Rest Assured** and **JAVA** for automating and validating API requests.
 The purpose is to ensure that the API endpoints are functioning as expected by performing various tests such as CRUD operations and authentication.

 ## Features
 - Automated API testing for various endpoints.